gofish/polyadicts/README.md

     >>> tuple(map(zag, _))
     (-3, -2, -1, 0, 1, 2, 3)

+The `polyad` format is a fixed ordered sequence of binary elements, stored in a contiguous buffer.
+The format consists of a valid `ntuple` header that specifies the rank and the *n* binary element sizes.
+Element data follows immediately after the header, in order and without padding.

+    (b'hello', b'world') <=> b'\x02\x05\x05helloworld'

-The `polyad` type shares buffers on reads, provides zero-copy access to each binary element, and is fully composable.
-In Python, the `polyad` is a cross between `tuple` and `bytes`.
+The `polyad` type shares buffers on reads, provides access to each element data vector, and is fully composable.
+In Python, the `polyad` implements both the sequence and buffer APIs.
 The `len()` operator will return the rank of the polyad and the index operator (`p[0]`) will return a memory view (buffer) for the specified element.
-When a `polyad` is treated as a buffer however, e.g. via `bytes` or `IOBase.write()`, the polyad exposes its own buffer as a memory view, including the `ntuple` header.
+When a `polyad` is passed to a function expecting a buffer (e.g. `memoryview()`, `bytes()` or `IOBase.write()`) the polyad exposes its entire backing buffer, including the `ntuple` header.

     >>> p = polyad((b'hello', b'world'))
     >>> len(p)